KevinMoonLab/PF-GAP/README.md

 ## 📖 Citation

-If you use PF-GAP in your work, please cite:
+If you use PF-GAP in your work, please cite the appropriate paper(s) from the following list:

 > Ben Shaw, Jake Rhodes, Soukaina Filali Boubrahimi, and Kevin R. Moon.
 > **Forest Proximities for Time Series**, IntelliSys 2025